nvmwill/nexmo-developer/_documentation/en/getting-started/concepts/authentication.md

 Further information on the Vonage CLI can be found in its [repository on GitHub](https://github.com/vonage/vonage-cli).

-For examples of using the Vonage libraries to generate JWTs please read [below](#generating-jwts-for-the-client-sdks).
+Examples of using the Vonage libraries to generate JWTs can be found [below](#generating-jwts-for-the-client-sdks).
 If you are not using a Vonage library you should refer to [RFC 7519](https://tools.ietf.org/html/rfc7519) to implement JWTs.

 ### Vonage Client SDKs